caturandi-labs/go-social-app-sample/README.md

 ## Project Structure

-I'm using simple layered architecture in this project with details in below:
+This project uses a simple layered architecture.
+The details are as follows:

-- Infrastructure code / Delivery code related is located in the `cmd/api`.
+- Application layer / Delivery-related code is located in the `cmd/api` directory.
-- Internal code such as DB connection, env configuration, data store layer is located inside `internal` directory.
+- Domain and Infrastructure layers are located inside the `internal` directory.

-&copy;  caturandi-labs 2025 - MIT License
+&copy; by caturandi-labs 2025 - MIT License